MrSunil-B/to_do_list/README.md

 # to_do_list
-My first Django Project as an backend Engineer.
+My first Django Project as an backend Developer.
 Thank you.